The Dentist Will See You Now. But Should You Go?

 - Leave out only the tools needed for each individual patient so other tools cannot potentially become contaminated.

-- Use rubber dams over a patient's mouth for procedures when possible in order to limit spray of secretions.
+- Use rubber dams over a patient's mouth for procedures when possible to limit spray of secretions.

-- Use multiple dental workers when doing aerosol-generating procedures when possible, to speed up the visit and minimize exposure.
+- Use multiple dental workers when doing aerosol-generating procedures when possible to speed up the visit and minimize exposure.

-- Install HEPA filters to improve room filtration which might, research suggests, reduce transmission of airborne particles of the virus.
+- Install high-efficiency particulate air filters to improve room filtration, which might, research suggests, reduce transmission of airborne particles of the virus.

-Although a weekly survey by the ADA of dental practices nationwide found that their volume of patients had reached 65% of pre-COVID-19 levels as of June 22, dentists know at least some patients continue to be worried enough to stay away, even if they're in pain or overdue for important procedures such as gum surgery.
+Although a weekly survey by the American Dental Association of dental practices nationwide found that their volume of patients had reached 65% of pre-COVID-19 levels as of June 22, dentists know at least some patients continue to be worried enough to stay away, even if they're in pain or overdue for important procedures such as gum surgery.

-Delaying checkups or care for dental pain can potentially turn a small cavity into a root canal or tooth extraction and add to treatment time, higher costs and even more pain, says Howard Golan, a dentist in Williston Park, N.Y., who recently reopened his practice, after seeing patients only for emergency care since mid-March.
-In very rare cases, he says, missing out on dental care can result in serious infections and even death.
+Delaying checkups or care for dental pain can potentially turn a small cavity into a root canal or tooth extraction and add to treatment time, higher costs and even more pain, says Howard Golan, a dentist in Williston Park, N.Y., who recently reopened his practice after seeing patients only for emergency care since mid-March.
+In rare cases, he says, missing out on dental care can result in serious infections and even death.

 Dentists have a vested interest in taking all possible precautions.

-"Dentists are typically 12 to 18 inches away from their patients," notes Louis G. DePaola, the associate dean of clinical affairs at the University of Maryland School of Dentistry in Baltimore.
-"To do their work dentists have to lean close-in to what currently is the most infectious part of a person if they have COVID-19 — their mouth."
+"Dentists are typically 12 to 18 inches away from their patients," says Louis G. DePaola, associate dean of clinical affairs at the University of Maryland School of Dentistry in Baltimore.
+"To do their work dentists have to lean close in to what currently is the most infectious part of a person if they have COVID-19 — their mouth."

 Protecting the health of others working in the office is paramount, too.